Eutelsat: Services

+As of March 2025, the company stated that it offers the same capacities as Starlink in Europe.
+However the operation of Eutelsat terminals is many times more expensive than that of Starlink.

 Satellites

-Eutelsat sells capacity on 36 satellites located in geosynchronous orbit between 133° West and 174° East.
+Eutelsat sells capacity on 36 satellites located in geosynchronous orbit between 139° West and 174° East.
 On 1 March 2012, Eutelsat changed the names of its satellites.
 The group's satellites mostly take the Eutelsat name, with the relevant figure for their orbital position and a letter indicating their order of arrival at that position.
 On 21 May 2014, Eutelsat Americas (formerly Satmex) aligned its satellite names with the Eutelsat brand.